botwiki/botwiki.org/content/bots/twitterbots/pixelsorter.md

 [![](/content/bots/twitterbots/images/pixelsorter.png)](https://twitter.com/pixelsorter)

-A Twitter bot by [Way Spurr-Chen](https://twitter.com/wayspurrchen) that "sorts your pixels".
+[@pixelsorter](https://twitter.com/pixelsorter) is a Twitter bot by [Way Spurr-Chen](https://twitter.com/wayspurrchen) that "sorts your pixels".
 Learn how to use it on [glitchet.com/pixelsorter](http://www.glitchet.com/pixelsorter).